pingcap/blog/safety-first-common-safety-pitfalls-in-distributed-databases-found-by-jepsen-tests.md

 ![Jepsen Offers System-Wide Approach to Testing Databases at Scale](media/jepsen-offers-system-wide-approach-to-testing-databases-at-scale.png)
 <center> Image source: [Jepsen Offers System-Wide Approach to Testing Databases at Scale](https://thenewstack.io/jepsen-offers-system-wide-approach-testing-databases-scale/) </center>

-When [Jepsen](https://jepsen.io/) appeared in the industry several years ago we couldn’t have been happier.
+When [Jepsen](https://jepsen.io/) appeared in the industry several years ago we couldn't have been happier.
 Finally, an approachable, understandable reliability testing framework along with an enjoyable and rigorous library of analyses of popular databases.

 Jepsen is an umbrella term for the software library, collection of articles, and service of the same name.
 Together, the project pushes distributed systems to be more accurate in their claims and more thorough in their testing.

-It’s been indispensable for battle-testing TiDB, our distributed NewSQL database, as we deploy it in some of the largest technology companies in the world.
+It's been indispensable for battle-testing TiDB, our distributed NewSQL database, as we deploy it in some of the largest technology companies in the world.

 This article is, in many ways, a love letter to one of our favorite projects.
-We’ll talk about [why it’s important](#why-is-jepsen-so-important-to-our-industry), [how it works](#how-does-jepsen-work), [common issues found](#commonly-found-problems), [how we use Jepsen](#how-we-use-jepsen-with-tidb), and finally we included a really [short summary of all the problems Jepsen has found](#appendix-i).
+We'll talk about [why it's important](#why-is-jepsen-so-important-to-our-industry), [how it works](#how-does-jepsen-work), [common issues found](#commonly-found-problems), [how we use Jepsen](#how-we-use-jepsen-with-tidb), and finally we included a really [short summary of all the problems Jepsen has found](#appendix-i).

 In the rest of this article, and in any Jepsen analyses you might find, you're going to find a lot of database jargon.
 Jepsen has our back!
 [Located here](https://jepsen.io/consistency) you can see definitions and explanations of many of these terms.